A Little Leave Clarity

 - For a personal leave, you’ll need to decide if you’d like your benefits to continue while you’re away.

-- Any leave taken beyond the first 15 weeks, which can be taken by either parent or shared between both, is considered parental leave, and—as with a personal leave—you’ll need to decide if you’d like your benefits to continue during that period.
+- Any leave taken beyond the health-related portion is considered parental leave, which can be taken by either parent or shared between both, and—as with a personal leave—you’ll need to decide if you’d like your benefits to continue during that period.

 - Keep in mind that income replacement is covered by Employment Insurance through Service Canada, provided you were contributing to it through your employer.